Thekkady

 Kathakali

-Experience breath-taking moments filled with excitement.
+Experience breathtaking moments filled with excitement.
 Witness the Kathakali artists performing this ancient form of traditional dance.
-Get spellbound as they convey various emotions of the characters they portray through their eyes, facial expressions, highly artistic costumes and with their body movements.
+Get spellbound as they convey various emotions of the characters they portray through their eyes, facial expressions, highly artistic costumes, and with their body movements.
 This age-old art form presents characters and scenes from mostly Hindu scriptures and folklore.
-Regular performances are conducted at various Kathakali centres in and around Thekkady for the discerning tourists.
+Regular performances are conducted at various Kathakali centers in and around Thekkady for discerning tourists.

 Kalaripayattu

 Famed as the mother of all martial arts, Kalaripayattu is one of the oldest fighting styles in the world.
 It is the traditionally practiced martial art of Kerala.
-This ancient art-form showcases the mind’s control over the body, flexibility of the muscles and various other forms of exercises.
-Performed by highly skilled and trained artists, the performance showcases their fighting skills with bare hands and metallic weapons like swords, spears, shield and others.
+This ancient art form showcases the mind’s control over the body, flexibility of the muscles, and various other forms of exercise.
+Performed by highly skilled and trained artists, the performance showcases their fighting skills with bare hands and metallic weapons like swords, spears, shield,s and others.

 Ayurveda

-Ayurveda believes in the correlation of body and mind with soul.
-Soul exists in a more subtle form before the existence of physical form called body.
-The energetic essence of soul has a huge influence on the well-being of the human body.
+Ayurveda believes in the correlation of body and mind with the soul.
+The soul exists in a more subtle form before the existence of a physical form called the body.
+The energetic essence of the soul has a huge influence on the well-being of the human body.
 Since in order to allow the mind and the body to integrate their functions to keep us healthy and happy, maintaining the clarity of senses is highly essential.
-The rightful administration of ayurvedic medications and massages, the climate of the location also plays a great role.
-There are several places in Thekkady that offers authentic health packages of Ayurveda for the tourists.
+The rightful administration of ayurvedic medications and massages, and the climate of the location also play a great role.
+There are several places in Thekkady that offer authentic health packages of Ayurveda for the tourists.

 Jeep Safari – Gavi / Tamil Nadu Farm Visit

 The jeep safari to Gavi is undoubtedly one of the must-do activities once you are in Thekkady.
-Gavi, a picturesque land, ideal for a wilderness retreat has it all for the adventure and nature lovers – trekking, bird watching, canoeing and wildlife sightings.
-A major off-the-track destination, the place offers attractions like biological garden, with hills and valleys, tropical forests, sprawling grass lands, sholas, cascading waterfalls and cardamom plantation in addition to being home to quite a few endangered species like lion tailed macaque and nilgiri tahrs etc. The jeep safaris may also be taken to organic farms across the state border, in the village of Tamil Nadu.
+Gavi, a picturesque land, ideal for a wilderness retreat has it all for adventure and nature lovers – trekking, bird watching, canoeing, and wildlife sightings.
+A major off-the-track destination, the place offers attractions like a biological garden, with hills and valleys, tropical forests, sprawling grasslands, sholas, cascading waterfalls, and cardamom plantation in addition to being home to quite a few endangered species like lion-tailed macaque and Nilgiri tahrs etc. The jeep safaris may also be taken to organic farms across the state border, in the village of Tamil Nadu.
 The trip is as exciting as the destination to which it takes you.

-Thekkady is ideal for undergoing Ayurvedic massages, reason being most apt climatic conditions, and the availability of highly authentic forms treatment measures.
+Thekkady is ideal for undergoing Ayurvedic massages, the reason being the most apt climatic conditions, and the availability of highly authentic forms of treatment measures.

-As entry into most forest areas are prohibited after 6 pm, cultural programmes like Kathakali and Kalaripayattu performances are best form of diversions.
-Therefore, it would be ideal to plan before hand and schedule the performances towards the night hours.
+As entry into most forest areas are prohibited after 6 pm, cultural programs like Kathakali and Kalaripayattu performances are the best form of diversion.
+Therefore, it would be ideal to plan beforehand and schedule the performances towards the night hours.

 Kumily-Thekkady confusion

-• Kumily, is a growing strip of resorts, hotels, shops and emporiums located at about 4 km from Periyaar Wildlife Sanctuary
+• Kumily is a growing strip of resorts, hotels, shops, and emporiums located about 4 km from Periyar Wildlife Sanctuary

-• Thekkady is the centre where Periyaar Wildlife Sanctuary is located.
+• Thekkady is the center where Periyaar Wildlife Sanctuary is located.
 The place is replete with hotels – KTDC and others, and the boat jetty.

-People tend to use the names of Kumily, Thekkady and Periyar interchangeably while talking about the sanctuary.
-This could be confusing to a traveller unfamiliar with the area.
+People tend to use the names of Kumily, Thekkady, and Periyar interchangeably while talking about the sanctuary.
+This could be confusing to a traveler unfamiliar with the area.

 Community Based Eco Tourism Programmes